eurofurence/ef-app_ios/Eurofurence/Documentation/App Re-Architecture.md

 To support a comprehensive test suite, tests should be at the forefront of our development lifecycle.
 New behaviour in the system must be documented with a failing (red) test, before any changes to production code are made.
 Following this principle allows us to freely restructure the internals of the app as patterns emerge while catching potential regressions ahead of a commit.
 This practice is known as TDD, of which there are plentiful resources online.

-In addition to the above, a high quality test suit gives us additional safety in our release process.
+In addition to the above, a high quality test suit gives us additional safety in the release process.
 At present, we are at the behest of manually testing the app with attendee support in order to figure out if a build is up to par.
 This process is slow, prone to error and likely does not exhaust all the app behaviour.
 With enough coverage, we will be able to deduce whether a release of the app can be made within a few seconds with a higher deg.

 ### Domain Modelling

-With our business logic residing in our presentation tier, rules of our domain are unclear - how our model is processed, and what we get out of it, are muddled together.
-Seperating our domain such that the acquisition and storage of our data is isolated from processing for our presentation tier allow for minimal risk when making changes to either side.
+With the business logic residing in the presentation tier, rules of the domain are unclear - how the model is processed and presented are muddled together.
+Separating the domain such that the acquisition and storage of data is isolated from processing for the presentation tier allow for minimal risk when making changes to either side.
 This also allows for rapid and radical changes to the presentation tier in isolation from rest of the system, opening up the potential for more reuse between conventions should we open up the core behaviour of the app.

 ### Isolating Ourselves from Dependencies